Brexit: Sectorial effects

+There was a concern that a disorderly Brexit might have compromised patients' access to vital medicines.
+Pharmaceutical organisations working with the Civil Service to keep medicine supplies available in the case of a no-deal Brexit had to sign 26 Non-Disclosure Agreements (NDAs) to prevent them from giving the public information.
+The figures were given on 21 December 2018 after Rushanara Ali asked a parliamentary question.

 Under the European Union (Withdrawal) Act 2018, EU laws will no longer have supremacy over British laws after Brexit.
 To maintain continuity, the Act converts EU law into British law as "retained EU law".
 After Brexit, the British parliament (and the devolved legislatures) can decide which elements of that law to keep, amend or repeal.
 Furthermore, British courts will no longer be bound by the judgments of the EU Court of Justice after Brexit.

-After Brexit, the UK is able to control immigration from the EU and EEA, as it can end EU freedom of movement.
-The current British government intends to replace it with a new system The government's 2018 white paper proposes a "skills-based immigration system" that prioritises skilled migrants.
+After Brexit, the UK is able to control immigration from the European Economic Area (EU (except Ireland) and EFTA countries), as withdrawal ends UK participation in the EU's freedom of movement principle – in both directions.
+The British government of the time proposed to replace it with a new system of immigration control.
+The government's 2018 white paper proposes a "skills-based immigration system" that prioritises skilled migrants.
 EU and EEA citizens already living in the UK can continue living there after Brexit by applying to the EU Settlement Scheme, which began in March 2019.
 Irish citizens will not have to apply to the scheme.
 Studies estimate that Brexit and the end of free movement will likely result in a large decline in immigration from EEA countries to the UK.
-After Brexit, any foreigner wanting to do so more than temporarily would need a work permit.
+After Brexit, any foreigner wanting to work in the UK would need a work permit.